How Well Can You Eat From Dollar Tree Items?

 Dollar Tree Lasagna

-I like this one because in my mind it classifies as a "company" meal.
-Good enough to take to a church dinner.
-So in my family, this is gourmet or special.
-My dollar tree carries cottage cheese sometimes so I would add the "ricotta" filling by using cottage cheese and an egg.
-My dollar tree also carries feta cheese, and I would probably incorporate that as well.
-I would add their delicious garlic toast slices or their garlic loaf on the side.
-A bag of their broccoli or green beans makes it a complete and wholesome dinner.
+I like this one because in my mind it classifies as a "company" meal, good enough to present at a pot luck dinner.
+In my family, this is a deluxe dinner.
+My Dollar Tree carries cottage cheese sometimes so I would add the "ricotta" filling by using cottage cheese and an egg.
+My store also carries feta cheese, and I would probably incorporate that as well.
+I would offer as a side dish their delicious garlic toast slices or their garlic loaf.
+A bag of broccoli or green beans from the freezer case makes it a complete and wholesome dinner.
 Meat sauce can be accomplished if your Dollar Tree stocks the 1/2 pound ground beef patties like mine does.
-It frys up really nice into crumbles.
-Just used it this morning in my gravy with biscuits.
+It fries up nicely into crumbles.
+I just used it this morning in my gravy with biscuits.

 Shop at Dollar Tree – Here's What You'll Need: